sammyred22/phpflickr/phpFlickr/README.txt

             account, no matter who views your website.
 This is useful to display private photos or photosets (among other things).

+            *Note*: The method below is a little hard to understand, so I've setup a tool to help you through this: http://www.phpflickr.com/tools/auth/.

             First, you'll have to setup a callback script with Flickr.
 Once you've done that, edit line 12 of the included getToken.php file to reflect which permissions you'll need for the app.
 Then browse to the page.